Monday, February 15, 2010

-Packaging once again is a snap case holding three discs inside, sort of similar to the two third season volumes.
+Packaging once again is a snap case holding three discs inside, similar to previous sets.
 Again the discs don't overlap each other, which is great.
 Discs one and two are in the white plastic little holder, while disc three is on the right panel of the case.
 That little holder is cheap, but I guess it works.
-The cover art of the case has a nice shot of Krystle, Blake and Alexis, with the Dynasty logo below them.
-We have a nice purple style color scheme for this volume.
+The cover art of the case has a nice shot of Krystle, Blake and Alexis on the top, with the Dynasty logo below them along with the supporting cast which includes Fallon (Pamela Sue Martin).
+We have a nice purple style color scheme again for this volume, just like the first volume of season four.
 The back of the case has synopsis of the show, the set, and technical information.
-A nice shot of the cast and some screen shots are also present.
+A nice shot of the cast and some episodic photos are also present.
 Back inside, there is a disc-by-disc breakdown on the left and right panel for every episode on this set.
 We get episode title, original airdate, and a long synopsis of each episode.
 Don't be reading it before watching the episode now!
 Artwork on the discs is just plain again.
 It is plain silver for each one.
 Dynasty logo and whatever disc number it is on the disc, and episode titles are listed.
-Discs one and two hold five episodes each, while the third disc holds four episodes.
+Disc one holds five episodes, while discs two & three hold four episodes each -- for a total of 13.
+There is nothing different about the packaging here.
+It is always consistent.

+And the consistency continues for the menus.
 CBS DVD is terrible in menus, as you all know.
-Each menu has different artwork but it is so plain.
+Each menu has different artwork but it is so plain again.
 The episodes are listed right on the main menu once again.
 Set Up option is also available below the list of episodes.
 In Set Up, we can have English or Espanol languages and subtitles.
 Main menu artwork has three shots of the same image.
-Disc 1's main menu has three shots of the main three stars (Blake, Alexis, and Krystle), disc two has three shots of Krystle, and disc three has three shots of Alexis.
+Disc 1's main menu has three shots of Blake, disc two has three shots of Krystle, and disc three has three shots of Alexis.
+It is very similar to the first volume of season four.
 No theme music or any music in the background once again.
-Before the main menu on disc one, there is an option for previews...we get previews such as 90210 and Melrose Place.
-But you can skip to the main menu.
+Before the main menu on disc one, there is an option for previews...we get previews such as 90210 S1 DVD, CBS Home Entertainment series and Melrose Place S3 DVD.
+But you can skip to the main menu if you wish.

+Season four is a wrap!
 Despite the splitting of the season again and no extras, I still highly do recommend any fan of the show to pick-up this set, because the episodes are so good and addictive.
-This is the mother of all primetime soaps and I just love it!
-If you have the first three seasons, then you have to get this to continue your collection of course.
+I cannot stop watching whenever I put the DVD in.
+This is the mother of all primetime soaps (sorry never was big into Dallas)!
+If you have the first three seasons (and volume one of season four), then you have to get this to continue your collection of course.
 If you haven't gotten those yet, what are you waiting for?
 It won't make sense buying this set for your first buy of this series, as the episodes are heavily serialized and you'll be so lost.
-One thing CBS DVD does well is that they work pretty fast with most of their releases, so you better hurry before the second half of season four comes out soon.
-Why do we have to wait to complete a season, is beyond me.
-It is even worse that this show is very serialized so it makes people not want to wait to just finish a season.
+One thing CBS DVD does well is that they work pretty fast with most of their releases, so you better hurry before the first half of season five comes out.
+I hope CBS reconsiders and gives us the ENTIRE fifth season instead of splitting it up into two volumes, but they won't.
 I've made it obvious already I don't like the splitting up the seasons into volumes, but CBS DVD seems to do that with a lot of their hour shows like The Love Boat, Perry Mason and so on.
 It is too bad, because it should only really be done if it is like over 35 episodes.
-I think they are just trying to get more money, come on $35.98 for 14 episodes and NO extras?
+I think they are just trying to get more money, come on $35.98 for 13 episodes and NO extras?
 Still, I urge fans to buy it so we keep getting more sets.
-CBS DVD is at least consistent.
-They are very predictable as the sets are nearly identical to each other.
-But like I said last time, complain to CBS DVD for the lack of extras and splitting the seasons in half.
+CBS DVD is at least consistent with their sets.
+They are very predictable as the sets are nearly identical to each other (it makes the reviews boring).
+But like I said last time (and the time before that), complain to CBS DVD for the lack of extras and splitting the seasons in half.
 I'd buy all 27 season four episodes for say, $59.99.
 By splitting them, they are just tricking us in paying like $70 MSRP for a season.
 Then with two volumes for one season, we are wasting shelf space on our shelves.
-Sorry to keep complaining about it, but there isn't really anything new to say here.
-New episodes are about the only new thing here and I'm going to give away storylines to you all.
+Sorry to keep complaining about it, but there isn't really anything new to say here as these sets are so boring.
+New episodes are about the only new thing here and I'm going to give away storylines to you all, especially if you are watching the show for the first time on these DVDs.
 But new episodes is what counts the most, right?
-Anyway, juice up some scandals and betrayal of this show right on your couch, by ordering this DVD!
-You don't need to live in a mansion!
+Anyway, you're going to get it all in the fourth season finale as you might be as stunned as Alexis is.
+That's all I'll give away from the finale!

 -- Reviewed by Pavan